Matt Sheridan

-Matt Sheridan (born May 27, 1977 in Montreal, Quebec) is a professional Canadian football offensive lineman who is currently retired.
-He played eight seasons with the Winnipeg Blue Bombers of the Canadian Football League and was twice named Winnipeg's Most Outstanding offensive lineman.
+Matt Sheridan (born May 27, 1977) is a Canadian former professional football offensive lineman who played eight seasons with the Winnipeg Blue Bombers of the Canadian Football League (CFL) and was twice named Winnipeg's Most Outstanding offensive lineman.

 Sheridan was born in Montreal, grew up in Winnipeg, and played CIS football for the Manitoba Bisons.
-He was drafted in the sixth round of the 2000 CFL Draft by the Blue Bombers and joined the team's practice squad at the start of the 2001 CFL season.
+He was drafted in the sixth round of the 2000 CFL draft by the Blue Bombers and joined the team's practice squad at the start of the 2001 CFL season.